Skip to main content

 }

-To be able to export the image to an S3 bucket, the bucket needs to be encrypted with the default AWS managed KMS key for S3 (SSE-S3
+To be able to export the image to an S3 bucket, the bucket needs to be encrypted with the default AWS managed KMS key for S3 (SSE-S3).
+Otherwise the export will fail with an InsufficientPermissions exception.

 AWS encourages the use of IMDSv2 over IMDSv1.
 Version 2 is more secure, but requires some adjustments to any existing script using IMDSv1 when querying the instance metadata.